-Father Laracy’s principal theological interests are in the intersection of faith and reason and theology and science.
-A significant part of Father Laracy’s research and teaching is focused on placing the Catholic Intellectual Tradition, especially Theology, in dialogue with the sciences: formal science (e.g., logic and mathematics), natural science (e.g., astrophysics sand evolutionary biology), applied science/engineering (e.g., cybernetics), and medicine (e.g., psychiatry).
+Father Laracy’s principal theological interests are in the intersection of faith & reason and theology & science.
+A significant part of Father Laracy’s research and teaching is focused on placing the Catholic Intellectual Tradition, especially theology, in dialogue with the sciences: formal science (e.g., logic and mathematics), natural science (e.g., astrophysics sand evolutionary biology), applied science/engineering (e.g., cybernetics), and medicine (e.g., psychiatry).
 He offers a theology course on creation and science that is cross-listed with the program in Catholic Studies and the undergraduate core curriculum.
 His principal technical interests are in systems science: systems theory (e.g., cybernetics), dynamical systems (e.g., modeling with differential equations), and systems engineering (e.g., safety and security engineering).

 Father Laracy earned the S.T.B., S.T.L., and S.T.D.
 (Fundamental Theology) degrees from the Pontifical Gregorian University in Rome in 2012, 2014, and 2019 respectively.
 His S.T.B. paper, under the direction of Monsignor Patrick Burke, was an analysis of the act of faith in the theology of Father Johann Brunsmann, S.V.D., and Father Pierre Rousselot, S.J.
 During his licentiate and doctoral studies, Father Laracy had the privilege of studying under Father Paul Haffner, and wrote his licentiate thesis on the compatibility of the theology of creation with the natural sciences in the thought of Pope Benedict XVI.
-Father Laracy’s doctoral dissertation is titled Theology and Science in the Thought of Ian Barbour: An Evaluation for the Catholic Doctrine of Creation.
+Father Laracy’s doctoral dissertation was titled Theology and Science in the Thought of Ian Barbour: An Evaluation for the Catholic Doctrine of Creation.
 Prior to theological studies in Rome, Father Laracy completed a two-year program in Thomistic Philosophy and classical languages at Immaculate Conception Seminary, Seton Hall University, South Orange, NJ.